 How to Deal with Rejection from a Job

 Don’t give up on your job search.
 Find new, rewarding opportunities in the mental health field at Behavioral Health Jobs.
 You can search by position, location, and experience level to find a position that will take your career to the next level.
-Get started searching for “behavioral health jobs near me” at Behavioral Health Jobs today.
+Get started searching for behavioral health jobs near you at Behavioral Health Jobs today.

 Handling Rejection from a Job

-After being declined for a job, it is important to reflect on the process and begin making your plan to move forward.
+After being declined for a job, reflecting on the process and planning to move forward is important.
 Here are a few tips on how to deal with rejection from a job:

 1. Acknowledge Your Feelings

-It’s perfectly normal to feel upset, disappointed, or even angry when rejected from a job.
+Feeling upset, disappointed, or even angry when rejected from a job is perfectly normal.
 Don’t try to bottle up your emotions; allow yourself to feel whatever it is you’re feeling.

 2. Talk to Someone